When everything on your list is priority one

 Failure 1: the “everything is must have” problem

-When stakeholders inflate every item to Must Have, MoSCoW collapses into a flat, unprioritized list – the very problem it was built to solve.
+When stakeholders inflate every item to Must Have, MoSCoW collapses into a flat, unprioritized list, the very problem it was built to solve.

-A related problem is that different roles apply different survival tests.
-A developer’s definition of “the project would fail” often centers on system stability and technical viability, while a marketing VP’s definition centers on customer perception.
-Neither is wrong.
-Both are incomplete.
 This inter-rater inconsistency is one reason the silent individual sort in the Honest Sort Protocol matters so much: it surfaces the disagreement honestly before group pressure homogenizes the result.
 When team members with different roles consistently land in different categories for the same item, that divergence is a signal to resolve the definition of success first, not the prioritization itself.

 Failure 2: treating won’t have as a graveyard